purpleclay/imds-mock/docs/configure/instance-tags.md

 ### Querying a Tag

-Any custom tag can be retrieved using the root `tags/instance` metadata category.
-To therefore retrieve the custom `Environment` tag, the following request would be used:
+Any custom tag can be retrieved using the root metadata category `tags/instance`.
+For example, to retrieve the `Environment` tag:

 ```sh
 curl http://localhost:1338/latest/meta-data/tags/instance/Environment